alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 <details>
 <summary>Can I vote for multiple pools?</summary>

-Yes, you can distribute your voting power across multiple pools in a single voting transaction.
-However, **you can only vote once per round per wallet**, meaning you cannot modify or add votes once they are submitted.
+Yes, you can distribute your voting power across multiple pools when voting.
+However, you can only submit your vote once per round per wallet, meaning you cannot modify or add votes later.
 Make sure to allocate your votes strategically before confirming.

 </details>

 <details>
 <summary>What happens if I don't harvest my rewards?</summary>

-Your rewards will **accumulate over time**, and you are not required to harvest them immediately after the emission phase ends.
-If you staked LP tokens, any unclaimed rewards will be automatically claimed when you unstake your LP tokens.
+Your rewards will accumulate over time, and you are not required to harvest them immediately after the emission phase ends.
+If you staked LP tokens, any unclaimed rewards will be automatically harvested when you unstake your LP tokens.

 </details>